-For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paidin capital at the time of issuance.
-For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance, and each balance sheet date thereafter.
-Changes in the estimated fair value of the warrants are recognized as a non-cash other income or expense on the condensed consolidated statements of operations.
+For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paid-in capital at the time of issuance.
+For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance, and then remeasured at fair value at each balance sheet date thereafter.
+Changes in the estimated fair value of the warrants are recognized as other income or expense on the consolidated statements of operations.